 Success Factor Three

-Success Factor Three of the TIA Readiness Checklist refers to a District’s Current Strategic Compensation Plan (Cohorts A and B) or Developing a Local Designation System (Cohorts C and D).
+Success Factor Three of the TIA Readiness Checklist refers to a District’s Current Strategic Compensation Plan (Cohorts A and B) or Developing a Local Designation System (Cohorts C Through F).
 Key Practices include:

 - Stakeholder engagement in building the current plan

 - Resources, policies and frameworks

 To meet the Success Criteria for these Key Practices, there must be high-level engagement and communication at the district, campus and community levels.